Frederick, Prince of Wales

-Under the Act of Settlement passed by the English Parliament in 1701, Frederick was fourth in the line of succession to the British throne at birth, after his great-grandmother Sophia, Dowager Electress of Hanover; his grandfather George, Elector of Hanover; and his father, George, Electoral Prince of Hanover.
+Under the Act of Settlement passed by the English Parliament in 1701, Frederick was fourth in the line of succession to the British throne at birth, after his great-grandmother Electress Sophia of Hanover; his grandfather George, Prince-Elector of Hanover; and his father, George.
 The Elector ascended the British throne in 1714.
-After his grandfather died and his father became king in 1727, Frederick moved to Great Britain and was created Prince of Wales in 1729.
-He predeceased his father, however, and upon the latter's death in 1760, the throne passed to Frederick's eldest son, George III.
+After his paternal grandfather died and his father became king in 1727, Frederick moved to Great Britain and was created Prince of Wales in 1729.
+He predeceased his father and upon the latter's death in 1760, the throne passed to Frederick's eldest son, George III.